 Nature lovers can experience the trail at their own pace, although you should allow around two hours for this 6.8-kilometre track.

-Quiraing Vista is a part of Trotternish Ridge near Old Man of Storrs, a dream hike for anyone, whether you’re an experienced hiker or a casual one.
+Quiraing Vista is a part of Trotternish Ridge near Old Man of Storr, a dream hike for anyone, whether you’re an experienced hiker or a casual one.

 Just make sure you’re ready for the journey and, more importantly, prepared to capture the spectacular scenery of Skye.

-A quick visit from Quiraing Vista leads you to the infamous Old Man Of Storrs, one of the highlights of your tour on the island of Skye.
+A quick visit from Quiraing Vista leads you to the infamous Old Man Of Storr, one of the highlights of your tour on the island of Skye.

-People claim that visiting the Old Man of Storrs is similar to visiting a grandparent, with an atmosphere of innate comfort settling over those who see him.
+People claim that visiting the Old Man of Storr is similar to visiting a grandparent, with an atmosphere of innate comfort settling over those who see him.